-Beyond the standard business information you see above, Google My Business listings also allow for owners to post notices about sales, change of management, or anything else they deem valuable.
-The four posts types currently available are:
+Beyond the standard business information, you see above, Google My Business listings also allow for owners to post notices about sales, change of management, or anything else they deem valuable.
+The four post types currently available are:

 - What’s New

 Each post type allows business owners to add photo, description, a call-to-action button, and link.
 Those call-to-action options include: Buy, Order Online, Learn More, Book, and Sign Up.
 A Google Map is generated once a new listing is created, further increasing searchability.